Twelfth Night

 VCE English/EAL - Units 3 & 4, Area of Study 1 Reading and Responding

-Idea/Issue/Theme - Love and desire, disguise and deception, gender and sexuality
+Idea/Issue/Theme - Love and grief, gender and performance, deception, class and ambition

 Live